A Conference For The Future of Phi Delta Theta

 - Due to increased security at airports, please arrive at least 90 minutes to 2 hours early to ensure you do not miss your flight.

 - When you arrive in Cincinnati, proceed to the Delta Airline Baggage Claim area located in Terminal 3.
 A GHQ representative will be waiting at Carousel 4 to direct you to a shuttle bus to Oxford.
-Vans will run before and after the buses scheduled (below) starting at 9 a.m., July 29.
+Vans will run before and after the busses scheduled (below) starting at 9 a.m., August 4.
 If you arrive before this time, you can either wait for the shuttle or be responsible for your own transportation to Oxford.

-- On Tuesday, August 1 vans will take delegates to the airports to catch early morning flights that leave prior to 9:30 a.m.
-Five scheduled bus runs will then take the majority of delegates back to the airports.
+- On Tuesday, August 7 six scheduled bus runs will take the majority of delegates back to the airport.
 The last bus will depart at 10:30 a.m.
 If you do not take advantage of these travel arrangements, you will be responsible for your own transportation back to the airport.

-- The Fraternity will not provide transportation to and from the Greyhound station or Megabus drop off point in Cincinnati.
+- The Fraternity will not provide transportation to and from the Greyhound/Amtrak stations or the Megabus drop off point in Cincinnati.

 If you have any questions or concerns please contact Renée Crist Lefter at 513-523-6345 for assistance.